matt-downs/neto-api-node/README.md

 Chaining `.get()` methods will be supported soon, I promise.

 ### async/await support
-Because this library utilises promises, it fully supports the `async` and `await` operators.
+Because this library is built on promises, it supports the use of `async` and `await` operators.
 Here's an example:
 ```javascript
 async function addItem() {
     try {